-- “Use small taskbar buttons” (in Windows 8.1 and Windows 10) or “Use small icons” (in Windows 7) - This can make your taskbar less obtrusive, by changing the size of the icons on it and therefore the width of the taskbar itself.
+- "Use small taskbar buttons" in Windows 8.1 or "Use small icons" in Windows 7 - This can make your taskbar less obtrusive, by changing the size of the icons on it and therefore the width of the taskbar itself.

 - "Taskbar buttons" - This lets you choose how application icons behave.
 You can choose from "Always combine, hide labels" (each application shows only one icon regardless of how many instances you have running, but the icons are stacked to show that there's more than one of them, and they are icons only, no text), "Combine when taskbar is full" (works like "Never Combine" until you fill up the taskbar, and then the icons stack), and "Never Combine" (just keep squeezing in the icons for as many applications as you open).